xichen1997/xichen1997.github.io/_posts/2023-04-14-HPC1-divide-and-conquer-block-matrix.markdown

 ![img](https://img-blog.csdn.net/20160730162655871)

 The relation of register and main memory can be shown as above, then we assume that when we computing we can't transfer data.
-The cost of transferring data is \\(R\_m\\)
+The cost of transferring data is $R_m$

 The register can hold 64 doubles(512 bytes)